oracle/weblogic-azure/.github/it/README.md

 ### Quick Start Guide

+This section assumes the prerequisites are already satisfied.
+See [Prerequisites](#prerequisites).

 1. **Choose a Validation Plan**: Select the appropriate validation plan file based on your testing needs:
    - For AKS deployments: `validation-plan-aks.json`
    - For Admin Server on VM: `validation-plan-vm-admin.json`